gloveboxes/prompt_flow_workshop/docs/workshop.md

 # Workshop

-## Step 1: Create connections

-In this step you'll learn how to create connections to Azure AI Services, Azure AI Search, and Cosmos DB.

-1. Ensure you have the **contoso-chat** repo open in VS Code.
-1. Run the `data/create-connections.ipynb` Jupyter Notebook.

-## Step 2: Create your first Prompt Flow
+## Step 1: Create your first Prompt Flow

 In this section you'll learn the basics of Prompt Flow with VS Code.